zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 `[cloudwok wok_id="YOUR_WOK_ID" success_message_title="YOUR OWN TITLE" success_message_subtitle="YOUR OWN SUBTITLE" success_message_text="YOUR OWN TEXT"]`

 By default, a small "powered by" text-link to www.cloudwok.com is disabled.
 If you like our plug-in, we would appreciate it if you would enable the link via `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.

-Send me a link to your WordPress site with enabled "powered by" link, and I'd be happy to send you a small coupon code gift back: markus@cloudwok.com.
-Thanks!
+Since version 0.5 of this plugin, we have added an admin panel to the left-hand sidebar (Settings > CloudWok) where you can customize the layout of the plugin with more flexibility.
+The old shortcodes still work, however, they will not be further extended with new customization features.
+The new approach (via Settings admin panel) will be updated in upcoming releases of this plugin.

 == Frequently Asked Questions ==